GatorEthics/predictiveWellness/dataAnalytics_DC/01_MisInformation/lit/readme.md

 Loeb, Stacy, et al. "Dissemination of misinformative and biased information about prostate cancer on YouTube."
 European urology 75.4 (2019): 564-567.

 ###### Notes:
+The aim of the study was not to figure out the extent to which the youtube audience receives biased information about prostate cancer, but "to perform a comprehensive study of YouTube videos on PCa that included validated instruments for content evaluation and comparisons between quality and user popularity and dissemination."
+They scored videos using the DISCERN quality criteria for consumer health information, as well as study-specific constructs such as including intended audience, favoring new technology, recommending complementary/alternative medicine, commercial bias, and extent of misinformation (not too deeply).
+They found that very few videos summarized information, provided sources, or discussed multiple options, and only about 50% defined medical terms, divided information into sections, or addressed users directly when describing actions.
+They conclude that "many popular videos about PCa on YouTube lack key elements of shared decision-making and contain biased content."
+I find it worrying to note how quickly misinformation was expanded upon after being disseminated.

 ##### Quotes:
 "A study of 51 YouTube videos performed in 2008 reported that 73% had fair to poor information content and 69% were biased towards screening or treatment [4].
 The authors concluded that YouTube is an inadequate source of PCa information.
 Since then, there has been a more than 1000-fold increase in YouTube videos about PCa [6] but there are limited data on the nature and quality of current information."